KravitzMC/blankly/README.md

 # Install uv if you don't have it
 $ pip install uv

-# Install old python 3.9 (for fully support) inside uv
+# Install old python 3.9 (for fully support) inside uv but not effect to main enviroment system
 $ uv python install 3.9

 # create an venv with python 3.9